 by Brad C. Davis, Mercury Learning Systems LLC

-Interest in right and left brain learning methods began to attract widespread attention after Dr. Roger Sperry of the California Institute of Technology won the Nobel Prize for his work on the functions of the brain's hemispheres.
+Interest in right and left brain learning began to attract widespread attention after Dr. Roger Sperry of the California Institute of Technology won the Nobel Prize for his work on the functions of the brain's hemispheres.
 Since then, right/left brain theory has been utilized in areas such as specialized education, business models and even medical practices.

 |The Left Brain||The Right Brain|